harpality/cli-media-bot/README.md

-#LIRI bot app
+# LIRI bot app

-node bot that searches movies, spotify, and bands in town
+A node.js bot that searches OMDB, Spotify, and Bands in Town.